 Mullard Radio Astronomy Observatory [MRAO] (1940s- ), Lords Bridge Station, founded by Martin Ryle of the Radio-Astronomy Group at the Cavendish Laboratory, Cambridge University with funding from Mullard Ltd. The current instruments consist of ; Ryle Telescope (RT); Cosmic Anisotropy Telescope (CAT); Cambridge Low-Frequency Synthesis Telescope (CLFST); Very Small Array (VSA).

-Royal Greenwich Observatory [RGO] (1990-1998), the observatory had its administrative headquarters and workshops in Cambridge on the site of the Institute of Astronomy.
+Royal Greenwich Observatory [RGOC] (1990-1998), Cambridge, the administrative headquarters and workshops of the RGO in Cambridge located on the site of the Institute of Astronomy.

 Solar Physics Observatory, Cambridge [SPOC] (1912-1946), Madingley Road, established in the grounds of the University Observatory, after the donation of the Newall Telescope under the leadership of Prof. H.F.
 Newall.
 In 1913 it merged with the Solar Physics Observatory, South Kensington, with that institution moving to Cambridge from London and its associated government funding.
 Later it merged with the University Observatory in 1946 to form the Institute of Astronomy (Stratton 1949).